-If you actually think about it, if someone truly has their heart set on breaking into your load while it’s parked somewhere, they will probably stop at nothing to do so.
-There is no such thing as a completely secure trailer.
-Let’s face it, if a crook knew your trailer was filled with bars of gold, chances are they would likely cut a hole in the side of your trailer to get to it if that was their true mission!
-The best we can do is take certain steps that make it less likely and mitigate things that make it easier for a potential break-in to happen.
+If you think about it, if someone truly has their heart set on breaking into your load while it’s parked somewhere, they'll probably stop at nothing to do so.
+There's no such thing as a completely secure trailer.
+Let’s face it, if a crook knew your trailer was filled with bars of gold, chances are they'd likely cut a hole in the side of your trailer to get to it!
+The best we can do is take certain steps that make it less likely, and mitigate things that make it easier for a potential break-in to happen.
 You want to make yourself the harder trailer to break into, so the thief moves onto an easier target.

 Below are a few of the steps we use on my trucks to make sure we never park with a load on that looks easy enough to get into, that a perpetrator would want to try their luck at getting what’s inside:

 - Don’t be a sitting duck!
-Although it may seem tempting to run out your clock to nearly the very last minute then pull over to an off-ramp or side spot away from people, you are setting yourself up to be a target.
-Stop yourself short and pull over at a well-traveled area instead.
-A lonesome loaded truck on the side of the highway makes for a pretty tempting target to a would-be thief
+Although it may seem tempting to run out your clock to nearly the very last minute, then pull over to an off-ramp or side spot away from people, you're setting yourself up to be a target.
+Stop yourself short, and pull over at a well-traveled area instead.
+A lonesome, loaded truck on the side of the highway makes for a pretty tempting target to a would-be thief.

 - Zip your lips!
 You know we’ve all heard that super trucker on the radio talking about the great rate they got on some killer freight they’re hauling!
 Well, that killer freight they talked about so freely might just turn out to be the perfect bait!
-Whether over the radio or at the coffee shop counter, keep your lips zipped about what’s “in the box”!
-It’s really no one’s business and if someone else overhears your conversation about what you are carrying, they might just have the urge to single you out and grab it for themselves!
+Whether over the radio, or at the coffee shop counter, keep your lips zipped about what’s “in the box”.
+It’s really no one’s business, and if someone else overhears your conversation about what you're carrying, they might just have the urge to single you out and grab it for themselves!

 - Lock it up!
-In my opinion, you can never have too many locks on a loaded trailer, especially if you are not going to be around for a period of time.
+In my opinion, you can never have too many locks on a loaded trailer, especially if you're not going to be around for a period of time.
 The next time you walk through the back lot of your favorite truck stop, think like a crook for a second!
-Would you rather go for the trailer that has an Enforcer or Ranger door-bar lock and a cut-resistant Masterlock on its sealed door, or the truck next to it with nothing but a little plastic shipper seal between you and their freight?
+Would you rather go for the trailer that has an Enforcer, or Ranger, door-bar lock and a cut-resistant Masterlock on its sealed door, or the truck next to it with nothing but a little plastic shipper seal between you and their freight?